 Now, if you read the story of my traumatic experience, The Grim Reaper Makes a Housecall, you may note the following similarities:

-The location -- the street outside my parent’s home;
+The location — the vicinity of my parent’s home;

 The unexpected life and death event;